daverona/docker-cromwell/README.md

 To this work, we assume the following conditions are satisfied:

 * Disk volume is shared between Slurm and the one running your cromwell
-* You have an account on a host where `slumrctld` is running
+* You have an account on the host where `slumrctld` is running

 To run a workflow using Slurm: